 2003 – MFSA holds first “Voices of Faith” conference in Atlanta, bringing together progressive United Methodists to celebrate and plan for the future of an ongoing progressive witness in the church.

-2004 – MFSA once again joins in coalition with other progressive groups to form the Common Witness Coalition at General Conference.
+2004 – MFSA once again joins other progressive groups to form the Common Witness Coalition at General Conference.
 MFSA sponsors a highly successful speaker series drawing hundreds at lunch each day to hear Bishop Leontine Kelly, Michael McCurry, and Dr. James Forbes among others.
 In response to the church’s renewed refusal to repent of its unjust policies related to homosexuality, an ongoing prayer vigil is held along the walkway leading into the convention center, filling the space with the haunting melody and words of the hymn, “What Does the Lord Require of Me?”

 2004 – MFSA calls on the General Board of Pensions of the UMC to explore selective divestment of companies that are benefiting from the occupation of Palestine.